YairHalberstadt/fluentlang/README.md

 #### Interfaces

 An interface is a collection of methods, which may or may not be named.
 All interfaces are structurally typed.
-An interface a is equavelent to an interface b, if for every method a defines, b defines an equavelent method, and vice versa.
-Two methods are equavelent if every parameter and the return type are equavelent.
+An interface a is equivalent to an interface b, if for every method a defines, b defines an equivalent method, and vice versa.
+Two methods are equivalent if every parameter type and the return type are equivalent.

 An interface a is a subtype of another interface b, if for every method in b, a defines an equivalent method.

-If an interface a being equavelent to an interface b would not break this definition, they are considered equavelent, even if it is not required for them to be equivalent to avoid breaking the definition.
+If an interface a being equivalent to an interface b would not break this definition, they are considered equivalent, even if it is not required for them to be equivalent to avoid breaking the definition.
 For example:

 ```
 interface a